danielj314/project-one/README.md

-<h1 align="center">Wendy's Flowers website</h1>
+<h1 align="center">The Jets website</h1>

 [View the live project here.](https://github.com/danielj314/project-one)

-This is the main marketing website for Wendy's Flowers.
-It is designed to provide information about the company to clients and potential customers.
+This is the main marketing website for The Jets.
+It is designed to market the band to fans and potential listeners and to inform them of upcoming shows.

 ## User Experience (UX)